Airline Partners Australia: Offer terms and financing

-Margaret Jackson (Chairman) said the proposal provided an attractive premium for Qantas shareholders, being 33 percent higher than the closing share price of $4.20 on 6 November 2006, the day before the first speculation about the offer; and 61 percent above Qantas' volume weighted average share price of $3.48 over the six months to that date.
+Margaret Jackson (Chairman) said the proposal provided an attractive premium for Qantas shareholders, being 33 per cent higher than the closing share price of A$4.20 on 6 November 2006, the day before the first speculation about the offer; and 61 per cent above Qantas' volume weighted average share price of A$3.48 over the six months to that date.

 Under the terms of the offer, the interim dividend that would otherwise have been payable in April 2007 would not be available.
 The Board decided that a fully franked special dividend could be paid during the bid period, in which case the offer consideration would be reduced by the dividend amount.
+On 8 February 2007, Qantas declared an A$0.15 special dividend, payable whether or not the bid succeeded.
+This reduced APA's cash payment to A$5.45 per share.